Primary benefits | Our Services | KelaSkip to content

 Select the option that best describes your life situation below.

 If you are between the ages of 17 and 64 and you are unemployed, register as an unemployed jobseeker who is looking for a full-time job with the employment services of your municipality of residence (kotikunta).
-Next, you should apply for unemployment benefits and make sure you stay registered as an active jobseeker.
-Unemployment benefits are your primary benefits.
-This means that they take precedence over social assistance.
+Next, you should apply for unemployment benefits (työttömyystuki) and make sure you stay registered as an active jobseeker.
+Unemployment benefits are your primary benefits (ensisijainen etu).
+This means that you have to apply for them first before you apply for social assistance (toimeentulotuki).
 If you are under 25 and unemployed, and you do not have vocational qualifications or a higher education degree, you also have to apply for at least 2 places of study in the spring.

-If you do not register with employment services, we may have to reduce the basic amount of your social assistance
+If you do not register with employment services, we may have to reduce (cut) the basic amount (perusosa) of your social assistance

-Before you apply for social assistance, make sure that you have already applied for all primary benefits that you may have the right to, such as housing allowance.
+Before you apply for social assistance, make sure that you have already applied for all primary benefits that you may have the right to as well, such as housing allowance (asumistuki).

 Have you fallen ill while unemployed?
 Read more about primary benefits in the event of illness.

-Before you apply for social assistance, make sure that you have already applied for all primary benefits that you may have the right to, such as housing allowance.
+Before you apply for social assistance, make sure that you have already applied for all primary benefits that you may have the right to, such as housing allowance (asumistuki).

 Are you too ill to work?
 Read more about primary benefits in the event of illness.

-Apply for student financial aid (opintotuki) before you apply for social assistance.
+Apply for student financial aid (opintotuki) before you apply for social assistance (toimeentulotuki).
+Student financial aid is your primary benefit (ensisijainen etuus).
 Student financial aid is comprised of a study grant, the student housing supplement and a government guarantee for your student loan.

 What is a primary benefit?